CATEGORY:

 Signs of RBF include fever, vomiting, joint pain or swelling, and skin rashes.
 If recognized in its early stages, RBF can be treated with antibiotics.

 Yes, you read that right.
-While the plague is nowhere near as common as it was in the 1300s, it’s still a real threat that should not be taken lightly.
-It’s spread by a bite from an infected rodent flea and can cause swollen lymph nodes.
+While the plague is nowhere near as common as it was in the 1300s, its still a real threat that should not be taken lightly.
+Its spread by a bite from an infected rodent flea and can cause swollen lymph nodes.
 There was a reported case of the Bubonic Plague in 2012 when a girl from Colorado was infected during her camping trip.

 So are rats dangerous?
 Yes, but not because of their less appealing looks, but rather because of the potential diseases they may be carrying.

-Cleaning rodent droppings might seem like a simple task, but in reality, it’s far from it.
+Cleaning rodent droppings might seem like a simple task, but in reality, its far from it.
 We highly recommend not going anywhere near rodent droppings without adequate protective gear.
-Furthermore, it’s crucial to act quickly and remove the droppings from your property and reduce the chances of exposure to airborne pathogens.
+Furthermore, its crucial to act quickly and remove the droppings from your property and reduce the chances of exposure to airborne pathogens.

-The best course of action is to hire a professional decontamination company that’s experienced at handling these types of situations quickly and efficiently.
+The best course of action is to hire a professional decontamination company thats experienced at handling these types of situations quickly and efficiently.
 Spaulding Decon is one of the most trusted names in the business and has an impressive track record to prove it.
 Our highly trained staff members use professional tools and techniques to get the job done and rid you of your problems.
 Call us as soon as possible if you suspect you have rodent droppings on your property.